akbulutserhat/Derive-word-game/README.md

+# Derive Word Game

+This game is played against computer.
+The user say new words with the last letter of the words thanks to speech recognition mdn api and microphone.
+The computer plays by the same rules too.
+The only difference is that the computer's answers are said with voice thanks to speech synthesis mdn api and speaker.

+The game is played to chrome browser for the best way.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).